LoyolaChicagoBooks/cder/source/activities.rst

 .. note:: Many other GUI toolkits, such as Java Swing, are also based
 	  on a single-threaded design for similar reasons as Android.
 There are also single-threaded server designs.
-The software design pattern underlying these designs is known as *Reactor* [POSA2].
+The software design pattern common to these designs is known as *Reactor* [POSA2].